Forest View, Illinois: Government

 Forest View is in Illinois' 3rd congressional district.

 Education

 Forest View is served by Lyons School District 103.
 Grade school students attend Home Elementary School in neighboring Stickney, and George Washington Middle School in Lyons.

 It is served by J. Sterling Morton High School District 201's Morton West located in Berwyn as its residential areas are west of Ridgeland Avenue.

+Transportation

+Pace provides bus service on routes 307 and 311 connecting Forest View to destinations across the region.